-Sites will often allow you to search based on job title, education and experience level, and location.
+Sites will often allow you to search based on job title, education, level of experience, and location.
 But how does each factor affect the compensation you should ask for?

-Depending on the profit ratio of your industry, the same title can come with a different salary.
+The same job title can come with very different salaries depending on the industry and/or company you work in.
 Sales representatives, for instance, can work in multiple fields.
 But sales reps in high-demand fields, like pharmaceuticals, may be able to ask for more than those in other industries.

-A Cost of Living Analysis (COLA) comparison, offered on many of the sites above, lets you know what to expect in your region.
+A cost of living analysis, offered on some of the sites above, lets you know what to expect in your region.

 Work experience in your field can increase your value and your salary.
-Internships may count in your favor, depending on your responsibilities there.
+Internships may count in your favor, depending on the responsibilities you held as an intern.

 If you didn’t go to the Ivy League or a “top” school, don’t count yourself out!
 Education’s one of many factors that employers consider when setting compensation, and the more experience you get, the less it typically matters.

 Whether it’s a software program, a type of design, or a foreign language, special skills can be lucrative in the job market.
 Try doing a keyword search for a unique skill, and see which employers are willing to pay more for it.